LastPilot/PetMobileApp/README.md

 ![make profile](./.github/readme-images/make_profile.jpg)

-If a user fails to enter a Pet Name and ZIPCode this will result in an error.
+If a user fails to enter a Pet Name, Image, valid ZIP Code, or At least one contact detail this will result in an error.

 ![make profile error](./.github/readme-images/make_profile_error.jpg)